 Practicing and realizing mindfulness in ourselves can have tremendous effects on us and our surroundings.
 Those who practice mindfulness regularly will not only notice that their ability to focus increases, and that they feel more anchored in their daily lives, but also that they remain more relaxed in stressful situations.

-Those who practice become more attentive—something that we have been exhorted to do since we were children, but which we have lacked the tools to actually achieve.
+Those who practice become more attentive.
+It is something that we have been exhorted to do since we were children, but which we have lacked the tools to actually achieve.

-Concentration is always limited; mindfulness is neutral, and it does not tire us because it is linked to the power that lies in the moment.
+Concentration is always limited.
+Mindfulness is neutral.
+It does not tire us because it links to the power that lies in the moment.
 Being mindful means being free of distractions, both inside and outside.
 The mind ceases to function as an unwanted commentator that evaluates ourselves and others depending on our mood, that fosters fear, causes us to overreact, and feeds greed, envy, hate, and hostility.